cptcanuck/mskworkshop/init.md

 - An S3 bucket to stream data to and from

 These modules, other than the first 2, can be done independantly and don't build on each other.

+**Note** that as you go through this workshop, there will be some values (such as broker lists, zookeeper lists, cluster ARNs, etc) that you will need over and over.
+We suggest you keep a file with these details to make the labs smoother.